-This AddOn package has an API that enables streams to be pushed from a Wowza Media Server running Wowza Media Server 3.5 to downstream Wowza Media Servers running Wowza Media Server 3.5 using the new WOWZTM protocol (Wowza messaging protocol).
-It also enables streams to be pushed from a Wowza Media Server running Wowza Media Server 3.5 to downstream Wowza Media Servers (all versions), Adobe® Media Servers, and CDNs using Real Time Messaging Protocol (RTMP), Real-time Transport Protocol (RTP), and MPEG Transport Stream Protocol (MPEG-TS).
+This AddOn package has an API that enables streams to be pushed from a Wowza Media Server running Wowza Media Server 3.5 (or later) to downstream Wowza Media Servers running Wowza Media Server 3.5 (or later) using the WOWZTM protocol (Wowza messaging protocol).
+It also enables streams to be pushed from a Wowza Media Server running Wowza Media Server 3.5 (or later) to downstream Wowza Media Servers (all versions), Adobe® Media Servers, and CDNs using Real Time Messaging Protocol (RTMP), Real-time Transport Protocol (RTP), and MPEG Transport Stream Protocol (MPEG-TS).
 For more information, see How to get Push Publishing AddOn (push to CDNs and other services).